Nature trail walks are available. Call ahead for details!

 Wednesday-Sunday: Open 10am-12pm and 1pm-3pm

-Experience the sounds and smells of nature as our knowledgeable trail guide takes you on a one-mile loop walk to the Indian River lagoon and back.
-The short guided trail is one-third the length and is full of information about our native marine wetland habitat, the mangrove swamp.
+Experience the sounds and smells of nature as you walk a one-mile loop walk to the Indian River Lagoon and back.
+The trail is full of information about our native marine wetland habitat, the mangrove swamp.

 During this 30-minute program visitors will learn about different rays and get the opportunity to have hands-on interaction with our rays.
 Not to worry, since the rays in the Florida Oceanographic tank do not have to protect themselves from predators, they routinely have their barbs clipped and are safe to touch.

 Learn how to identify different types of fish found in our local waters, from sharks to game fish, in Florida Oceanographic's 750,000 gallon lagoon.
 See them close-up and personal as aquarium personnel feed the lagoon residents.

 Sea Turtle Program

 Wednesday-Sunday: 11:30 a.m. & 2:30 p.m.